-To help you find a suitable alternative, we looked at several different software products that offer various features.
+To help you find a suitable alternative, we looked at several software products with various features.

-In this post, we cover these 4 alternatives to Route4Me:
+In this post, we cover these seven alternatives to Route4Me:

 - Badger Maps

-1. Circuit: An all in one Route4Me alternative for last-mile delivery
+1. Circuit for Teams: An all-in-one Route4Me alternative for last-mile delivery

-If you’re an individual driver using Circuit, you can download our free mobile app that works for iOS and Android devices.
+Individual drivers can download our free mobile app for iOS and Android devices, Circuit Route Planner.

-After a route is created, your driver logs into their Circuit mobile app, gets their route, and can start making their deliveries.
+After you add any number of deliveries, your assigned driver logs into the Circuit for Teams mobile app, gets their route, and can start making their drops.

-Note: Circuit’s mobile app works with all major GPS navigation apps, such as Google Maps, Waze, and Apple Maps.
+Note: The Circuit for Teams mobile app works with all major navigation apps, such as Google Maps, Waze, and Apple Maps.

-Below we cover in detail how Circuit for Teams works as a Route4Me alternative.
+Below, we explain how Circuit for Teams works as a Route4Me alternative.

-Circuit for Teams comes in three different pricing tiers, with our most popular plan being our Recipient plan.
+Circuit for Teams comes in three pricing plans, with our most popular being Standard.